Tax Preparation Mistakes

-Tax preparation is a lot of responsibility – and as the tax season comes, you might be tempted to rush it which could result to errors and you might be charged with serious penalties.
-This is surely an utter nightmare for every one out there, so here are 5 mistakes to avoid in tax preparation.
+Tax preparation is a lot of responsibility – and as the tax season comes, you might be tempted to rush it which could result in errors and you might be charged with serious penalties.
+This is surely an utter nightmare for everyone out there, so here are 5 mistakes to avoid in tax preparation.

 5 Errors to avoid in Tax Preparation

 This might sound unlikely, but yes it’s one of the common mistakes among taxpayers out there.
 Sometimes, you might not do this on purpose- some taxpayers misspell the names of their dependents and spouse.
 The rule is that the names on the tax return should match the names as they appear on your SSA (Social Security Card).
 If there would be a name change, you should contact first SSA to avoid conflicts in the future.

 Make sure you enter your bank routing and account numbers correctly because it could cause a huge hassle for you when you entered the wrong account or bank routing number.
 If you e-file and you use direct deposit, you can get your refund back in a few weeks, but only if you entered the correct information.

 An unsigned tax return is an invalid return, and this mistake is actually common as cited by the IRS.
 A return is only considered timely filed if it is properly signed and submitted on time.
 Also remember that if there is a joint return, both spouses must sign the return in order for it to be valid.

 This is also one of the common mistakes committed by taxpayers and it usually involves just simple math errors.
 A small miscalculation can already cause a serious impact and you might get into trouble with the IRS.
 To avoid this mistake, there are available tax preparation software programs to use (not all of them are free) or hire a professional accountant who would crunch the numbers for you.
 It is very important to double-check your calculations before filing.